jeddeloh/rescript-apollo-client/documentationWebsite/docs/contributing.md

 - Avoid partial types or bindings if possible
 - Encourage incremental contribution from the community rather than biting off more than one person can chew

-### The power of numbers and OSS

 There's nothing fancy about this library.
 It tends to view the problem of bindings as a people problem (how can we leverage the power of numbers) rather than a programming problem (automatic conversion from typescript—would be amazing!).
 As such, a lot of detail is paid to consistency and clarity with the hope of maximizing human ability to both add and verify that bindings are correct.
-As such, the long-term success or failure of this library is intended to be dependent on active community contribution rather than the efforts of a few individuals.
+The long-term success or failure of this library is intended to be dependent on active community contribution rather than the efforts of a few individuals.
 Will it work?
 That's up to you, dear reader ❤️

 ### Following a Consistent Pattern